-Lasik vision correction has enabled millions of people who are nearsighted, farsighted or who have astigmatism to reduce or eliminate their dependency on glasses or contact lenses.
-Lasik is a procedure that reshapes the curvature of the cornea using a cool beam of light from the excimer laser.
+LASIK vision correction has enabled millions of people who are nearsighted, farsighted or who have astigmatism to reduce or eliminate their dependency on glasses or contact lenses.
+LASIK is a procedure that reshapes the curvature of the cornea using a microkeratome and a cool beam of light from the excimer laser.

-Following Lasik, clear vision can be achieved as early as the next morning.
+Following LASIK, clear vision can be achieved as early as the next morning.
 Most patients can return to work the very next day, with minor visual fluctuations within the first week or two.
-Sensation of some dryness on the eye can be expected during the recovery period.
+The sensation of some dryness on the eye can be expected during the recovery period.

-IntraLasik is a fully computerized, all-laser technology with its unique IntraLasik software, that allows the surgeon with a minimally invasive approach to create the corneal flap during Lasik surgery.
-Unlike traditional Lasik, no blades or mechanical devices are used.
-Instead the computer aligns the laser pulses in a plane where the Lasik flap is created with utmost precision and comfort.
+IntraLASIK is a fully computerized, all-laser technology with its unique IntraLASIK software, that allows the surgeon with a minimally invasive approach to creating the corneal flap during LASIK surgery.
+Unlike traditional LASIK, no blades or mechanical devices are used.
+Instead, the computer aligns the laser pulses in a plane where the LASIK flap is created with utmost precision and comfort.

-Also known as Advanced Surface Treatment, these procedures have the following in common: Only a very thin layer of epithelial flap is scraped off the surface of the cornea, which will heal back over the next 3 to 4 days.
-Thus the recovery time is delayed by several days compared to Lasik or IntraLasik.
-They typically are performed in cases where the cornea is not thick enough for Lasik or IntraLasik.
+Also known as Advanced Surface Treatment, these procedures have the following in common: Only a very thin layer of the epithelial flap is scraped off the surface of the cornea, which will heal back over the next 3 to 4 days.
+Thus the recovery time is delayed by several days compared to LASIK or IntraLASIK.
+They typically are performed in cases where the cornea is not thick enough for LASIK or IntraLASIK.
 The same accurate lasers are used to reshape the surface of the eye.
-Therefore, the end result achieved is the same as Lasik or IntraLasik.
+Therefore, the end result achieved is the same as LASIK or IntraLASIK.